 Secondly, within the University of Da Nang, an R&D centre has been created to stimulate research and development within the Da Nang region.

 Finally, a competence cluster in transport and logistics is launched, in strong collaboration with the Walloon cluster 'Logistics in Wallonia', and strongly embedded with the R&D centre of the University of Da Nang.

 I am currently involved in two Interreg projects focusing on cross-border traffic.

 The focus of this project is on enhancing cross-border mobility solutions.

-The cous of this project lies on the explicit modeling of cross-border traffic
+The focus of this project lies on the explicit modelling of cross-border traffic